AC is not working inspection

 - Faulty blower motor or resistor: If the AC system makes noise when you turn it on, but doesn’t push air through your vents, or if the blower only operates at maximum speed, the blower motor or resistor may be responsible.

-- Damaged receiver/dryer: If, in addition to your air conditioner not blowing cold air, moisture is accumulating on your windows that isn’t resolved by defrosting, the receiver is likely in need of replacement.
+- Damaged receiver/dryer: If, in addition to your air conditioner not blowing cold air, moisture is accumulating on your windows that aren’t resolved by defrosting, the receiver is likely in need of replacement.
 This should be done as soon as possible because an excess of moisture will quickly damage other AC system components.

 - Blown fuse: Sometimes, the simplest thing to fix can wreak the most havoc.
 So, it’s wise to check the fuse that controls your air conditioning before assuming the worst.
 However, simply replacing the fuse without exploring other symptoms can mask the root problem and cause further damage.
 If you find a blown fuse, take your car in.
 The mechanic working on your car may need to perform electrical tests to find the high resistance in the circuit and solve the problem that resulted in the blown fuse.